PrestaShop/prestashop.github.io/news/_posts/2020-02-04-the-new-prestashop-test-framework.md

 Each of these campaigns has its perks.

-The **sanity campaign** is here to make sure devs don’t break some core functionalities of PrestaShop.
-Ran for every PR, it checks all the critical features of the app: the frontend catalog, the cart, the checkout process; but also the backend with the product section and the order section.
-It’s a fast campaign (about 8 min) and it must pass for the PR to be reviewed: a fail in this section means being back to the coding board for the incriminated dev, with all the shame it brings (not really, but we QA engineers like to think it does).
+The **sanity campaign** is here to make sure developers do not break some core functionalities of PrestaShop when introducing changes.
+To be run for every Pull Request, it checks all the critical features of the application: the frontend catalog, the cart, the checkout process; but also the backend with the product section and the order section.
+It is a fast campaign (about 8 minutes) and it must pass for the PR to be reviewed: a fail in this section means being back to the coding board for the incriminated developer, with all the shame it brings (not really, but we QA engineers like to think it does).

 The **integration campaign** is the big pièce de résistance: every feature of every page is tested one by one (with of course a few exceptions when it’s too complicated to automate).
 The goal here is to verify that all features (taken individually) still work as expected.
 That means testing tables, filters, and CRUD functionalities (Create, Read, Update, Delete).
 This campaign is the biggest so far, and my team and I are proud to say that it works wonderfully.
 There are still some errors sometimes but we hope to iron things out with time.
 It already proved itself useful by finding bugs!
 It’s also very consistent: when it fails it’s always in the same spot and for the same reason.